-On November 5, 2003, Idaho Power Company (Idaho Power; Company) filed a Petition with the Idaho Public Utilities Commission (Commission) for authority to accept modified insurance and lien rights as satisfactory risk mitigation measures in PURPA1 Power Purchase Agreements that contain levelized avoided cost rates.
+On November 5, 2003, Idaho Power Company (Idaho Power; Company) filed a Petition with the Idaho Public Utilities Commission (Commission) for authority to accept modified insurance and lien rights as satisfactory risk mitigation measures in PURPA Power Purchase Agreements that contain levelized avoided cost rates.
 Without risk mitigation, PURPA Qualifying Facilities (QFs or CSPPs) desiring levelized rates must post liquid funds as security for the overpayment that results from the front-end loading that occurs with a levelized rate structure.
 Two of the mitigation methods authorized by the Commission in Case No. U-1006-292 (-292 Case), Order No. 21690 are (1) the purchase of certain basic insurance policies and (2) the establishment of certain lien rights.
 Petition Exhibit 1 lists the type of insurance and levels of coverages and deductibles deemed acceptable in Order No. 21690, as amended by Order No. 25240, Case No. IPC-E-93-22.
 Petition Exhibit 2 describes the lien rights of Idaho Power on QF projects that receive levelized purchase rates.

 Idaho Power reports that in its most recent audit of QF projects to assess whether those projects continue to conform with the risk mitigation requirements of their specific Power Purchase Agreements with the Company, the Company identified numerous projects that were in non-compliance.
 Some projects carried no insurance while numerous others had insurance that were products standard in the insurance industry but which, in many circumstances, did not conform with the insurance requirements of the projects' agreements.
-Idaho Power states that notices were sent to the various projects which were non-compliant with respect to the insurance requirements and three common responses were received by Idaho Power from those projects:
+Idaho Power states that notices were sent to the various projects which were non-compliant with respect to the insurance requirements and three common responses were received by Idaho Power from those projects: (1) the specific insurance required within the Power Purchase Agreement is not currently available from the insurance industry; (2) because the insurance is not available, as a matter of law (the Doctrine of Impossibility), Idaho Power cannot enforce these requirements or require alternative security; and (3) the financing structures of existing projects do not allow Idaho Power to place a second lien on the project as required in the -292 case.

-1 Public Utility Regulatory Policies Act of 1978, Section 292.
+&lt;sup>1 Public Utility Regulatory Policies Act of 1978, Section 292.